Breastfeeding with Implants

 Schedule Your Breast Implant Consultation Today!

 Dr. Leo Lapuerta has been performing breast augmentations and other forms of plastic surgery in the greater Houston area for over 20 years.
-If you’re ready to take steps towards your breast augmentation procedure, please get in touch with our team today for a free and discreet consultation with Dr. Lapuerta about your options.
+If you’re ready to take steps toward your breast augmentation procedure, please get in touch with our team and contact us today for a free and discreet consultation with Dr. Lapuerta about your options.
 We look forward to helping you meet your goals!